 Dolan ran toward the tower stairs.
 He didn’t remember going down the flights, he was just suddenly at the bottom, bursting out onto the grounds, sprinting with his rifle to the staff gate.

 When he got within hearing range, he started shouting, “Open the gate!
 Open the goddamned gate!”
 The COs stared at him like he’d grown a nipple in the middle of his forehead.
 They didn’t move.

 Dolan pulled his rifle up to his shoulder and aimed the weapon at them.
 “My name isn’t Owen Jenkins.
 It’s Dolan Watts.
 I’m undercover FBI.”
 He rattled off his badge number, but he might as well have been speaking Dothraki for all the effect it had.
-“If you don’t open the gates right now, I will.
+Blanton and Havers looked at him like they were having an impromptu staring contest.
+“If you don’t open the gates I will.
 After I’ve put a hole the size of a frisbee through you both.”

-CO Blanton slowly reached for the button that would initiate the opening procedure.
-As soon as the gate began to shudder and move, Dolan took off, but not before CO Havers reach for his radio to make a call.
+CO Blanton reached for the button that would start the opening procedure.
+As soon as the gate shuddered and move, Dolan took off, but not before CO Havers reached for his radio to make a call.
 He’d deal with those two later.
 The priority was to find and immobilize Killion.

 Dolan sprinted across the short spans of grass and up onto the back porch of the administration building.

 Call for backup.
 This isn’t safe.
-Snake’s voice took on a hurried pace.
-Dolan put one hand on Snake to calm him, but Snake continued.
+Snake slid in faster and faster half circles around Dolan’s neck.
 You could be walking into a trap, Snake spoke with same authority as SSA Coleman.
 Dolan treated Snake’s words the same as he did Coleman’s.
 He ignored them.